swipetrack/switchboard/README.md

 Watch the official Switchboard thread on the Unity Forum for additional information: https://forum.unity.com/threads/switchboard-dependency-injection-log-files-zero-gc-strings.1509374/

-## Discussions
+## Discussion Forum

-If you would like to discuss any topic please add your contribution to: https://github.com/swipetrack/switchboard/discussions
+If you would like to discuss any topic please do so at: https://github.com/swipetrack/switchboard/discussions

 ## Report an Issue